dftbplus/skpar/docs/source/reference.objectives.rst

     * :code:`dtype: {names: ['keys', 'values'], formats: ['S15', 'float']}` -- loads string-float pairs;
       mandatory when the reference data file consists of key-value pairs per line.

-The ``process`` options are interpreted only for 2D array data, and are as follows:
+The ``process`` options are interpreted only for 2D array data (ignored otherwise), and are as follows:

     * :code:`rm_columns: index, list_of_indices, or, range_specification`
     * :code:`rm_rows:    index, list_of_indices, or, range_specification`
     * :code:`scale:      scale_factor`

-The indexes apply to the rows and columns of the file, and are therefore independent of the loader arguments (i.e. prior to potential transpose of the data).
+**NOTABENE:** The indexes apply to the rows and columns of the file, and are therefore independent of the loader arguments (i.e. prior to potential transpose of the data).
 The indexes and index ranges are Fortran-style -- counting from 1, and inclusive of boundaries.